 The Gartner hype curve gives some perspective about the adoption of a technology in the enterprise over a five- to 10-year perspective.
 But it is not clear that it’s the right model here — AI is not just yet-another-enterprise-technology, but rather a scientific domain on its own where the cycle is more in the 50 to 100-year range.

-One way to look at AI is to stop considering it as an invention where we endlessly invent new techniques, but instead view it as more are a discovery where mankind is slowly (and quite empirically) discovering, step by step, the behavior of self-learning systems.
+One way to look at AI is to stop considering it as an invention where we endlessly invent new techniques, but instead view it as more of a discovery where mankind is slowly (and quite empirically) discovering, step by step, the behavior of self-learning systems.

 In that regard, we could compare the discovery of AI to scientific discoveries from the past, especially those related to complex systems: the solar system, evolution, electricity, … and why not the atom?

-The overarching question I’ll try to answer with this little parallel history lesson is: where is AI development?
+The overarching question I’ll try to answer with this little parallel history lesson is: Where is AI development?
 Is it already fairly advanced and close to maturity, or is it still as its infancy?
 Will our descendants in 30 years look back at this period of time and find our experiments in AI quite remarkable given our limited technological tools, but perhaps slightly naive or dangerous?
-Or another way to put it: is Yann LeCun the new Richard Feymann, or the new Marie Curie, or both?
+Or another way to put it: Is Yann LeCun the new Richard Feymann, or the new Marie Curie, or both?

 A Very Brief History of Nuclear Physics

 Radioactivity was discovered in 1897 by Becquerel.
 The discovery itself was quite accidental — Becquerel was originally studying the phosphorescence of uranium salts and their ability to emit x-rays when touched by light.
 He soon discovered that uranium was emitting x-rays without the need of an external energy source, et voilà.